codr7/g-fu/v1/doc/functional_objects.md

 ## Functional Objects

 ### Intro
-This document describes the implementation of a minimal viable single-dispatch object system using closures and macros in g-fu (https://github.com/codr7/g-fu), a pragmatic Lisp embedded in Go.
+This document describes the implementation of a minimal viable single-dispatch object system using closures in g-fu (https://github.com/codr7/g-fu), a pragmatic Lisp embedded in Go.

 ```
 (class Widget ()